The Importance of a Peer Support Network During Addiction Recovery

 Using Peer Support as a Self-Care Strategy

 When you and your treatment team are putting this plan together, you’ll talk about what options make the most sense to you, whether that’s finding a sober living community to transition into, an addiction recovery community center you can contact for less intensive support, or just a weekly group you can get plugged into.
 Many people, more used to technology-enhanced communication, are finding online and video conferencing support groups easier to handle socially and just as effective since you can expand to find peers outside your immediate geographic area.
-But when facetime is what you need, try the Meeting Finder: it’s a great way to find local resources on your own time when you feel ready to.

 Of course, reaching out to a support group for the first time can be a really daunting task, but it’s a valuable act of self-care, one that could end up being the difference between feeling supported in times of crisis and feeling like you’re totally on your own.
 You aren’t.
 There are others out there who have struggled or are struggling in the same way, and these are just some of the ways you can put yourself in touch with them.